raspberrypilearning/grandpa-scarer/worksheet.md

 ```

 All the sounds can be found in the [sounds](sounds/) folder.
-To get these on your Raspberry Pi, you can use
+To get these on your Raspberry Pi, you can use:-

 ```bash
 wget https://github.com/raspberrypilearning/grandpa_scarer/blob/master/sounds/Sounds.zip?raw=true --no-check-certificate